-When discussing sponsorship, you should be aware that Research Studentship funding qualifies for R&D Tax credits when undertaken via a Contract with a University (Sub-contractor costs).
-As explained in the box below (source: www.Gov.uk website) an SME would qualify for 100% of their Costs, plus 130%.
-A large company would be able to claim 100% plus 13% against their corporation tax.
+When discussing sponsorship, you should stress that Research Studentship funding qualifies for R&D Tax credits when undertaken via a Contract with a University (Sub-contractor costs).
+As explained in the box below (source: www.Gov.uk website) an SME would qualify for 100% of their Costs, plus 86%.
+A large company would be able to claim 100% plus 20% tax credit against their corporation tax.
 An SME may even be able to claim if they do not currently pay corporation tax.

-This is a major boost to the industrial partner where their corporation tax is reduced by 230% for an SME and 113% for large corporations.
+This is a major boost to the industrial partner where their corporation tax is reduced by 186% for an SME and 120% for large corporations.
 Even a SME who has not paid any corporation tax but is making NI payments for their employees can recover some of their contribution over a number of years.